Editorial: Everything is Political (Why we killed Publish and Be Damned) – Three Letter Words, September 2015

 …which translates into audience figures that, in the UK at least, help their Arts Council applications.
 See Louise O’Hare on ‘Why there has been such a boom in art book fairs’: http://conversations.e-flux.com/t/why-has-there-been-such-a-boom-in-art-book-fairs/948

-For the fair and commissions that launched Three Letter Words we got Arts Council funding but only by telling them we would get ‘match funding’ from elsewhere.
-Our match funding fell through, but we still wanted to make it happen, so we did this by giving up our organisers fee and asking publishers who could afford it for a voluntary contribution of £40 towards costs of the fair.
-We thought if we could get publishers who could afford it to pay something – ICA curators and artists represented by Victoria Miro perhaps – this would be a good way for them to help pay for something that would support less established artists and publishers.
-We got friendly generous responses from various publishers who we knew could barely afford it… and told them we didn’t mean them.
+We received Arts Council funding for the fair and commissions that launched Three Letter Words, but only by telling them we would get ‘match funding’ from elsewhere.
+Our match funding fell through, but we still wanted to make it happen, so we did this by giving up our organisers fee and asking publishers who could afford it for a ‘voluntary’ contribution of £40 towards costs of the fair.
+We thought if we could get publishers who could afford it to pay something (ICA curators and artists represented by Victoria Miro perhaps?) this would be a good way for them to support less established artists and publishers.
+We got friendly generous responses from tiny publishers who we knew could barely afford it… and told them we didn’t mean them.
 All the indignant, angry shouty replies were from the big boyz.

 This text has had a few lives.
 A first draft was circulated by email among friends as a response to a blog on the ICA website in which the charming Dan Mitchell called us ‘neo-liberal’ to promote the artist’s book fair he set up with Sara MacKillop.
 We won’t link to the original offending article here as we don’t want to promote such nonsense, but it was called ‘Self-publishing is political’ and was probably best described by our dear friend Gavin Everall as: ‘marred by ill-thought through provocations, against things that both the organisers have benefited from […] the worst sort of gesture politics. […] ASP does need to recognise that the past is over, and lessons need to be learned regarding the fluidity of form, and agency, (artists can be anything, including manicurists) and importantly the idiocy of claiming a political space whilst making the same kinds of compromises it scorns in others.’
 Thanks love xxoxox